Cilantro Peanut Pesto Pasta

 Ingredients

-- 1 pound linguine or gluten-free pasta
+- 1 pound linguine (or other pasta)

-- 1 cup roughly chopped cilantro
+- 1 cup chopped cilantro

 - 1/3 cup peanut butter

-- 1/4 cup peanuts
+- 1/4 cup roasted peanuts

 - 1/4 cup lime juice

-- 3 tablespoons soy sauce or tamari sauce
+- 3 tablespoons soy sauce

 - 3 tablespoon olive oil or vegetable oil